NablaZeroLabs/mxd/README.md

 **Pull Request Guidelines**

-1. Create a Pull Request (PR) to add modifications and wait until code review before merging.
-At this point, only I will be merging the PRs.
-In the future, one of you will be able to do it.
-It is a good practice to have one person only merge changes into master (let’s be flexible, but keeping that guideline in mind).
+1. Create a Pull Request (PR) to add modifications and wait until code review before merging (even if you have permission to merge in GitHub).

-2. Try to keep your changes small.
+2. Keep your changes small.
 Very small.
 It is way simpler to fix a small PR than it is to reject an entire, large PR because some tiny thing was wrong.
-I don’t mind if you send 20 PRs as long as I can check one by one without thinking too much.
+We don’t mind if we receive 20 PRs as long as we can check one by one without thinking too much.

-3. Add comments to the PRs in the comment section (briefly explain what problem you are trying to solve and why did you solve it that way).
-This is not for my own amusement: It is to document our rationale to all of us and future collaborators.
+3. Add comments to the PRs in the Comment Section (briefly explain what problem you are trying to solve and why did you solve it the way you did).
+This is for our own amusement; it is to document our collective rationale.

 4. Send the first thing that works, or the first placeholder that makes sense, even if it has minimal or no implementation.
 Don’t wait until everything is perfect (incremental and small changes are a good thing).

 5. Add unit tests for mostly everything.
 If you added a placeholder, add a failing test reminding you to add an implementation.
 This will allow us to run the tests and find out what we are missing.

 6. Talk.
-If you don’t know how to do something, or are having trouble, open a conversation (in the issue section with an appropriate label).
+If you don’t know how to do something, or are having trouble, open a conversation (Issue Section, with an appropriate label).
 Chances are that if you have trouble, someone else will also have trouble, and that conversation will help those people in the future.
-Remember: good software is made by open and frank communication, and is never a competition on who is the smartest.
+Good software is made by open and frank communication, and is never a competition on who is the smartest.

-7. Simple code is good code.
+7. Do the obvious, not necessarily the most elegant or inspired solution.
+Simple code is good code.
 Clever code is bad code unless it is also simple.
-Do the obvious, not necessarily the most elegant or inspired solution.
 We can always improve on the obvious, but it is difficult to improve or maintain code that someone came up with during a flash of inspiration and then forgot how it happened.

-8. Keep comments to a minimum: write code in a way that it speaks for itself (good variable names, good function names, good flow, separate steps in separate lines).
-This does not mean you should not document your rationale or explain a tricky or non-obvious step (document that profusely).
+8. Keep comments to a minimum.
+Write code in a way that it speaks for itself (e.g., good variable names, good function names, good flow, separate steps in separate lines, and so on).
+This does not mean you should not document your rationale or explain a tricky or non-obvious step; document those profusely.